shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/scanning.md

 ## Scanning Consent Forms

-[Here is an example](http://learninglab.psych.purdue.edu/labwiki/files/Example_Signed_Consent_Form.pdf) of what consent forms should look like when they are ready to be scanned and archived.
+[Here is an example](http://learninglab.psych.purdue.edu/labwiki/files/Example_Signed_Consent_Form.pdf){target="_blank" rel="noreferrer"} of what consent forms should look like when they are ready to be scanned and archived.

 Before you start scanning, your consent forms must: